fiatconnect/fiatconnect-sdk/CONTRIBUTING.md

   behavior including, if relevant, links to external references and specific implementation guidelines.
 - Is tagged with the relevant labels.
-- Is assigned if you or someone else is already working on it.
+- Is assigned if you or someone else who is already working on it.